CryptoSailors/cryptosailors-guides/Testnets/CrossFi-Documentation/CrossFi-TestNet-UserGuide/README.md

  <img src="https://i.postimg.cc/4xV0YcVk/398312834-1264357517679972-6145588202110043290-n.png"/></a>
 </p>

-# In this Guide, we will show you how you can perform a User Crossfi Testnet Tasks
+# In this Guide, we will show you how you can perform a User CrossFi Testnet Tasks

 ## 1. Sign Up.